KJLankinen/cubble/README.md

 In addition to the options above, there are some extra parameters in the makefile which can be used to e.g. turn profiling on/off.

+The program can be run by typing 'make run' or by manually writing the path to the executable and the io files, e.g. 'bin/cubble data.json save.json'.

 ## Notes and tips
 The whole program was authored by one person, meaning it might not be the most easy or intuitive to use for someone else.
 If you as a user find something that was difficult for you to understand, but to which you were able to find an answer to, make note of it.
 If you have access to this repository, please add a small comment or a description of the problem and solution to it below.
 If you find that the implementation is stupid, feel free to make it less stupid.